 Areas shaded in orange on this diagram indicate spaces that will be re-assigned or renovated for new purposes.
 Moving the athletic offices to new spaces next to the gymnasium will provide space in the middle of the plan for needed guidance counselors and social workers, while other spaces throughout the school will be reassigned for purposes such as special education, robotics, and regular classrooms.

-The capacity of the expanded school will be 654, very close to the projected 2027 enrollment of 653.
+The capacity of the expanded school will be slightly more than 700, with a projected 2027 enrollment of 653.

 Yarmouth High School – First floor

 At Rowe School, additional classroom space is needed to handle growing enrollment.
 By September of this year, a portable unit will be installed on the site, with a seventh kindergarten classroom moving into what is the current art room.
 Music classes have already been displaced from a dedicated space, moving into the library.
 These shared spaces do not provide students with the high-quality experience expected of our schools.
 Adding to this dilemma is the call for local school districts to take over programming that is currently provided by Child Development Services (CDS) of Maine.
 This could bring an additional 60 students to Rowe School in the next two years.
 This plan does not add space for public pre-k programming, which is a separate program from CDS.

 To provide the spaces necessary to handle these additional students, Rowe School must grow by 7 classrooms, along with additional rooms for instructional support services and larger core spaces such as the library and cafeteria/gymnasium.

 In the illustration below, the darker shaded areas represent new construction.
 The additional instructional spaces would extend off the main corridor of the building, pushing the school’s boundaries onto the edge of Royal River Park.
 The cafeteria would be expanded off the front corner of the building, closest to Route 1.